 • Visitors are invited into school to enhance learning and trips are organised to local places of worship

 It is important for children to be able to make individual choices, with the knowledge that they are in a safe, secure environment.
 At St Patrick’s RC School we want to encourage children to make their own decisions whilst providing them with safe boundaries which will enable and empower them to make informed choices.
 We promote personal responsibility and liberty through;

-• Our Learning Challenge Curriculum which involves children contributing their thoughts, ideas and questions which directs the learning.
+• Our Curriculum involves children in contributing their thoughts, ideas and questions which directs their learning.

 • Children have the opportunity to make personal choices such as daily lunches, library book choice and extra curricular activities.

 • The learning behaviours are reflected on within class on a daily basis and celebrated in a weekly assembly.

 • Providing curriculum opportunities both in specific subjects as well as our ‘Wellbeing' focus for children to learn about keeping healthy and safe, thus being able to make personal informed choices about their own lifestyles.

 • Children actively engage in ‘e-safety’ activities each year.